tvganesh/pollutant-analysis/README.md

 # pollutant-analysis
-This project analyzes poluttant PM 2.5
+This project analyzes poluttant PM 2.5.
+This is Project 2 in Exploratory Data Analysis